dominik-pakosz/recrutation-audioteka/README.md

 #Usage
 ###Users in database:
-There in API endpoint for creating users.
-Only admin can create user, admin credentials:
+There is API endpoint for creating users.
+Only admin can create users, admin credentials:
 * username `admin@gmail.com`, password `password`.
 Use those credentials to get JWT token from `/api/login` endpoint.